raft-tech/kafka-summit-2021/README.md

 ## How to Build/Run the Individual Applications
-If you want to go beyond just running the demo via `Docker-Compose`, the following sections will describe how to build and push the applications individually.
+If you want to go beyond what is provided in the demo, the following sections will describe how to build and push the applications individually.
 Please verify the software defined in the [Technical Stack](#technical-stack) section is properly installed on your machine.

 __Note__: If you want to test your new image with the original demo, be sure to replace the appropriate image in the [docker-compose.yaml](./docker-compose.yaml).